Electronic structure calculations with interpolating tensor product wavelet basis: Introduction

 In three dimensional space the number of basis functions may grow relatively large to give sufficient accuracy.
 Therefore, we do not construct the Hamiltonian matrix explicitly.
 Instead, we use iterative algorithms in solving the Roothaan--Hall equation, though correspondingly, the computation gets slower in self-consistent iteration of \hartreefock\ or DFT orbitals for many electron systems.

-We demonstrate of the hydrogen and helium atoms, hydrogen molecule ion, hydrogen molecule, and lithium hydride molecule.
+In this paper, we demonstrate evaluation of electronic structure with three-dimensional interpolating tensor product wavelets and use of dual multiresolution analysis in computation of the matrix elements of the various operators.
+We make calculations for the hydrogen and helium atoms, hydrogen molecule ion, hydrogen molecule, and lithium hydride molecule.
 Self-consistent iteration and \hartreefock\ and DFT methods are used for many electron systems.
+Pseudopotentials are used for two different purposes, to handle the Coulomb singularity at nuclei, and also, as frozen-core.
+We use the data from BigDFT as the reference for our calculations with the interpolating tensor product Deslauriers--Dubuc wavelet basis function set.

+An advantage of the interpolating wavelets compared to the orthonormal wavelets is that computing a wavelet expansion of the function does not require numerical evaluation of integrals since the dual wavelets are weighted sums of delta functions.
+In case the interpolating wavelets are compactly supported these sums are finite, too.
+We have to choose the wavelet family so that its Hölder regularity is at least 2 in order to enable the evaluation of the Laplacian operator.
+BigDFT uses Daubechies orthonormal wavelets for the computation of atomic orbitals and scalar products and interpolating wavelets for charge density, function products, and the Poisson solver.
+We use a rectangular computation grid whereas BigDFT uses a spherical one.

 From now on, we use atomic units throughout this article (\(e = m_e = \hbar = 4 \pi \varepsilon_{0} = 1\)).
-Thus, units for energy and length,``Hartree'' and ``Bohr'' are used and abbreviated as \(\mathrm{Ha}\) and \(\bohr\).
+Thus, units for energy and length, ``Hartree'' and ``Bohr'' are used and abbreviated as \(\mathrm{Ha}\) and \(\bohr\).
 Notations for wavelet basis functions and filters is similar to that in Ref. \cite{hoynalanmaa2015} and computation of matrix elements is similar to that in Ref. \cite{goedecker1998}.
-Pseudopotentials are used for two different purposes, to handle the Coulomb singularity at nuclei, and also, as frozen-core.

-In this paper, we demonstrate evaluation of electronic structure with three-dimensional interpolating tensor product wavelets and use of dual multiresolution analysis in computation of the matrix elements of the various operators.